Query Instructions

 For more complex assertions that will require a longer syntax, please refer to Advanced Assertions below.

-When filtering nested records (fields of type “Record”), you can query their fields directly.
+When filtering nested records (fields of type “Reference”), you can query their fields directly.

 In the example below, space is defined as a field of type “Record” that links to the “Space” schema.
 You can therefore directly apply instructions for the “Space” record as well: